SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-05-algebraist-field-guide.md

 Yeah, I'm not even going to try to justify the octonions.
 They exist because they do.
 Discovered in 1843 by John T Graves, a friend of Hamilton, they fit into the beautiful pattern of normed division algebras over the reals classified by Hurwitz.
 But the buck stops here: there are no further normed division algebras beyond $\mathbb{O}$.

+**In real life:** The octonions only exist because the algebraic pattern demands them.
+There is no compelling real‑life application.

 ### 𝕆: Construction

 Cayley--Dickson doubling applied to $\mathbb{H}$.
 An 8-dimensional normed division algebra.